QAFP Practice Exam – Sample Questions

 D.

-David purchased a cottage 20 years ago for $50,000 and it is now worth $200,000.
-He wants to leave the cottage to his son when he dies, but is concerned about the tax liability.
+2. David purchased a cottage 20 years ago for $50,000 and it is now worth $200,000.
+He wants to leave the cottage to his son on his death, but is concerned about the potential tax liability.
 Which of the following strategies would be most suitable to lower his tax liability?

 A.